US bank stocks fall as investors turn jittery ahead of Q2 results

 July 6 (Reuters) - U.S. bank stocks fell and a key regional index hit a near two-week low on Thursday amid lingering worries about the health of the lenders in the aftermath of the crisis in regional banks and ahead of second-quarter results that start next week.

-The KBW Regional Banking Index .KRX fell 3% to its lowest since June 23, adding to its year-to-date loss of 25.9%.
-The S&P 500 Banks Index .SPXBK slipped nearly 2.8%.
+The KBW Regional Banking Index .KRX, whichhit its lowest since June 23, was last down 2%, adding to its year-to-date loss of 25.1%.
+The S&P 500 Banks Index .SPXBK slipped 2%.

 "Net interest margin pressure is likely to be greater than most expect as the 'honeymoon' period of the tightening cycle, in which assets reprice higher while liabilities repricing lags, has come to an end," said analysts at brokerage Raymond James.

-The banking sector's biggest crisis since 2008 has shaken investor trust as small lenders found themselves on the wrong side of the U.S. Federal Reserve's rate-hike cycle.
+The banking sector's biggest crisis since 2008 had shaken investor trust as small lenders found themselves on the wrong side of the U.S. Federal Reserve's rate-hike cycle.

 "The bright spots are few and far between from a fundamental perspective for most banks in the current interest-rate environment," Raymond James analysts said.

-Bank stocks over the last month had regained some ground after bearing the brunt of investor anxieties since March when the collapse of three mid-sized lenders sparked a sector-wide selloff.
+Bank stocks over the last month had regained some ground after bearing the brunt of investor anxieties since March.

-Last week, shares rose after the Federal Reserve's annual health checks showed lenders could weather an economic slump.
+Last week, shares rose after the Fed's annual health checks showed lenders could weather an economic slump.

+"Despite recent deposit stability, borrowings have remained fairly elevated throughout 2Q23 and only recently begun to moderate," said analysts at KBW, adding that as the banking industry continues to distance itself from the stress in March and April, the brokerage expects borrowing levels to move lower.

-Banks are due to kick-off the second-quarter reporting season late next week, with analysts and investors anxiously looking for updates on deposit stability, net interest margin expansion and executive comments on a looming economic slowdown.
+Banks are due to kick-off the second-quarter reporting season late next week, with all eyes on updates around deposit stability and macroeconomic headwinds.

+Regional bank stocks continue to feel the weight of sector's crisis https://tmsnrt.rs/3psFpKw

 ((Manya.Saini@thomsonreuters.com;))